 Chris is also passionate about writing, editing, and proofreading, and he’s successfully done all three both in full-time employment and as a consultant.

-Chris currently works as a full-time as an IT analyst for a global asset management firm.
+Chris currently works as a full-time as a Senior IT analyst for a global asset management firm.
 He has also worked in government, healthcare, and consulting.
 He writes fiction in his spare time.

 If you’re interested in working with Chris, please reach out to him directly at firstname.lastname@example.org or find him on his Upwork page.

 Victor expertly teaches Microsoft Excel to people all over the world.
 He has millions of views of his popular Excel explainer videos on YouTube.
 These show time-saving shortcuts and real-world applications explained with easy-to-follow visuals.